 Birch trees are the ultimate renewable resource with virtually every part of the tree employed by many industries.
 We make brooms and sauna whisks out of twigs, furniture and flooring out of timber.
 Plywood mills use waste and residue to make other materials and as boiler fuel for energy production.
 Back in the day, people used the bark in roofing and canoe building, and even the sap in winemaking!

-From an environmental perspective, Birch is an abundant species found in the forests of the northern hemisphere being widespread across Canada, Russia and most of Northern Europe, in particular Finland, Latvia and countries bordering The Baltic.
-Birch species are relatively fast growing and support a myriad of varied wildlife, and where managed as a sustainable forest resource, do not impinge on the natural biodiversity.
+Birch is an abundant species found in the forests of the northern hemisphere and is widespread across Canada, Russia and most of Northern Europe, in particular countries bordering The Baltic.
+Birch trees are relatively fast-growing and support a myriad of different wildlife, and, when managed as a sustainable forest resource, do not impinge on the natural biodiversity.

-So for quality, sustainably sourced plywood, Birch Plywood is definitely ‘The Natural Choice’.
+Birch Plywood, when sustainably-sourced, is definitely ‘The Natural Choice’.